 After determining and creating your content needs, you’ll also need to begin thinking about how you’ll distribute the assets.
 You should also consider what assets you intend to “gate” – that is, locked behind a registration form.
 You trade valuable content (financial education, a tool, etc.) for valuable contact information (the prospect’s phone number or email address).

-We recommend to most financial institutions with whom we work to gate content in consideration phase.
+We recommend to most financial institutions with whom we work to gate content in the consideration phase.
 Locking it in the awareness phase jumps the gun – these assets tend to be too general to have sufficient value to gain usable prospect info.
-By capturing an email address in the consideration phase, however, it gives you an opportunity to follow-up with tailored, personalized content in the decision phase.
+By capturing an email address in the consideration phase, however, it gives you an opportunity to follow up with tailored, personalized content in the decision phase.
 This will improve your conversion rate and allow you to better focus limited resources.
 Other distribution elements to consider:

 Distribution Platforms – Select the websites, publications, and social platforms where your target audiences congregate.
 Which ones make the most sense for your brand?
 Do you have the marketing resources to appropriately manage interactions?

-Distribution Process – Outline exactly what you want to have happen whenever an asset is created.
+Distribution Process – Outline exactly what you want to occur whenever an asset is created.
 The distribution process will be different for each marketing piece but the overarching principle is to repurpose as much as possible.
-Your team took the time to develop collateral so make sure it is promoted on as many platforms as possible.
+Your team took the time to develop collateral, so make sure it is promoted on as many platforms as possible.
 Turn a podcast into a blog, email the blog before sharing it on Facebook, and then send out Tweets of various stats and highlights from the blog.